openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

 Alternatives
 ------------

-* The drivers could implement this in tear_down only.
+* The interfaces could implement this in tear_down only.
 It would be slower from a user perspective.

 * Most of these actions could be taken during deploy.
 This would